javadsabbagh/feather/README.md

 # feather
-Fur is a collection of open-source utilities, games, educational applications, etc. They are developed with being funny and easy to use viewpoint in mind.
+Feather is a collection of open-source utilities, games, educational applications, etc. They are developed with being funny and easy to use viewpoint in mind.

 ## Some ideas for developeing Feather
 - Word Puzzle.